Balayage and Highlights

 Specialty color is an artistic skill, but balayage is how fluid custom color is achieved in all colors, even with red hair.
 Great hair color is about placement and formulation.
 Highlighting and balayage allows us to build blonde over time or keep blonde natural.
-Balayage highlights can be done as blonde balayage, caramel balayage, brown balayage or other balayage highlights.
+Bronde, colormelts and rooted looks are all highlights styles we can do with various techniques.

-Color balance is done with dimensional looks with lowlights.
-If you have ever experienced becoming “too blonde” after getting highlights regularly, or had lowlights that were muddy looking or blotchy, that is from lack of experience on how to use balayage and hair highlights for dimensional hair color.
+Color balance is done with dimensional color with lowlights.
+If you have experienced becoming “too blonde” after getting highlights regularly, or had lowlights that were muddy or blotchy looking, that is from lack of experience on how to use balayage and hair highlights for dimensional hair color.
 Our color approach is evolved because every color gets the benefit of a custom color plan.

 Color Planning